ryanliupie/Security-Engineering/security_notes/secure_code_review/sql_injection.md

 <h3><u>SQL Injection (SQLi):</u></h3>

-A vulnerability that allows an attacker to manipulate SQL queries executed by a relational database.
+A vulnerability that allows an attacker to manipulate queries that an application makes to a relational database.
 SQL databases store data in structured tables, making them easy to query using Structured Query Language (SQL).
 If an application fails to properly handle user input, attackers can inject malicious SQL code to gain unauthorized access, modify data, or even delete entire databases.

 A normal login query would look like this:
 ```sql